 REGGAE ARTISTS!
 REGGAE FUSION!
 REGGAE SONGS!

-LISTEN TO A PROMO OF THE NEW REGGAE FUSION SONG BY MISS TUN PICKNEY featuring JACKIE SCALES 'AWAY I GO'
+LISTEN TO THE NEW REGGAE FUSION SONG BY MISS TUN PICKNEY featuring JACKIE SCALES 'AWAY I GO'

 One of the toughest things about being a new artist is trying to stand out from the crowd.
 But still, I have decided to release my own new reggae fusion music and write my own original reggae fusion songs with my own vibe.